 A doctor will ask the patient some questions, carry out an examination, and do a urine test.
 The urine test will either be sent to a laboratory, or the doctor may use a dipstick.
 Urine dipstick results come back quickly while the patient is still in the office.

-This could include an ultrasound scan, an X-ray, or a cystoscopy (a fiber optic camera examination) of the bladder.
+This could include an ultrasound scan, an X-ray, or a cystoscopy of the bladder, using a fiber-optic camera.

 If symptoms do not improve after taking the antibiotics, the patient should return to the doctor.

-Elderly people, and those with weakened immune systems, such as people with diabetes, have a higher risk of the infection spreading to the kidney, as well as other complications.
-Vulnerable people should be treated promptly.
+In older people and those with weakened immune systems, due, for example, to diabetes, have a higher risk of the infection spreading to the kidney and other complications.

 The following home remedies and measures may help:

 - Painkillers, such as acetaminophen (Tylenol) or ibuprofen may relieve discomfort.

 - Water and other fluids help flush the bacteria through the system.